tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 In VECTO a vehicle may either support use cases 1 and 2 or all three use cases.

-Predictive cruise control is only considered on highway sections of the simulated driving cycle (see [sistance-based driving cycle](#engineering-mode-target-speed-distance-based-cycle).
+Predictive cruise control is only considered on highway sections of the simulated driving cycle (see [distance-based driving cycle](#engineering-mode-target-speed-distance-based-cycle).

 <div class="declaration">
 In declaration mode, the whole long-haul cycle is considered as highway.
 Moreover, the section from 29760m to 96753m of the regional delivery cycle is considered as highway.